 Greg Sterling, principal analyst at Sterling Market Intelligence, said Singh's comments are likely based on internal Google analysis, and shows the company believes its Apps and cloud products have a large, addressable market in the enterprise.
 However, he said, 90 percent may be an exaggeration.

 "Google will still need to develop the software further, to the point that people actually believe they can do almost everything they need to with Google Apps vs. Office.
 The functionally isn't quite there yet," Sterling said.
 "In addition, Office still has a much stronger brand among users.
 Accordingly, Google will need to develop and market the Apps -- or whatever -- product brand to the point that buyers have more confidence in it."

-Still, Sterling told us, with the proliferation of devices, Microsoft's overall position has been steadily weakening.
+Still, Sterling told us, with the proliferation of mobile devices, Microsoft's overall position has been steadily weakening.
 He noted that Google Apps also carries a price advantage, which is a big driver of adoption.

 Posted: 2012-12-26 @ 8:06pm PT